V-Rajasekar/bhagavad-gita/Sadhanas.md

 > Don't look for profit or gains or success without effort.

 > `A person who develops purity and make his/her mind calm and   also the intellect is sharp can achieve anything in the life.`

+what is the best form of wealth which you should occur ? which solves all the issues in your life ?
+It's the ancient wisdom.
+A person with calm mind and sharp intellect can acquire the worldly wisdoms that is wealth, relationship, knowledge.
+Only through the sharp mind one can know the physcology of other person.

+> `Enjoy small small experiences in life then the whole life will be very happy.`
+> `The more passionate you are about what ever your doing the more successful you'll be your relationship will be wonderful you'll start spending quality time with your friends and family.`